duckduckgo/duckduckgo-documentation/duckduckhack/spice/spice_displaying.md

     Now, your object has all the required properties for the **basic_image_item** template and everything will be displayed as expected.

+    If for some reason the object from you're iterating through is invalid and you don't want to display it, you can return `null`.
+This will prevent the object from being passed on to the template.
+For example:

+    ```javascript
+    normalize: function (item){
+        if (!item.requiredProperty) {
+            return null;
+        }

+        // else normalize continues as normal
+    }
+    ```

     ---

     #### exactMatch `boolean` & boost `boolean`